Many people go on to change careers during some point in their life. Inevitably, that transition has to happen later on in your career.

 Contrary to popular belief, you don’t need to be digitally native and incredibly tech-savvy to learn software engineering.
 You do need to have proficient typing skills and a thirst for knowledge, but anyone at any age can become a software engineer if they’re willing to learn (and continue to learn on the job).
 Web development is another great option, and you can read about the differences between the two here.

 Coding is the foundation for any technical role like software engineering or web development.
 It’s a skill that can be self-taught but if you’re serious about creating a career out of coding, a coding bootcamp is your best bet.
 It doesn’t require you to get any additional degrees, and their main objective is to get you trained and into a role as efficiently as possible.

 As for saving for retirement, you can’t do better than software engineering.
-They’re some of the highest paid folks not only in tech, but in any industry.
+Software engineer salaries are some of the highest not only in tech but in any industry.

 We’ve watched the real estate market ebb and flow over the last few years and, while the market has cooled off significantly, there are still tons of interested buyers out there looking for a reliable, knowledgeable real estate agent.

 Getting your real estate license requires a bit of studying on your state’s laws and practices, but you can practice in as many states as you want to help folks everywhere.
 Plus, there is a significant uptick in people looking to buy investment or vacation properties, and you can carve out a niche there.